beepboopitschloe/savvy/design_overview.md

 #### schema

 - _id {string} PouchDB unique ID.
+- name {string} The name of the field.
 - type {FieldType} ID of the FieldType parent class.
 - value {any} The current value of the field.

 ### BehaviourType

 A class of Behaviour that is available to be attached to ComponentTypes.
+Contains Javascript code run in a sandboxed environment.
 Implementation details TBD.

+- _id {string} PouchDB unique ID.
+- name {string} Name of the behaviour type.
+- code {string} Javascript code to execute.

 ### Behaviour

 A logical behaviour for a component, such as "alert user on with X message on Y date".
+Instantiated from a BehaviourType.
 Implementation details TBD.

+- _id {string} PouchDB unique ID.
+- type {string} ID of the BehaviourType class.
+- data {json} Persistent state of the behaviour.

+## application structure

+The grand vision is similar to Atom, in that the core module is essentially just a runtime for other packages.
+A package can contain different components, component sets, behaviours, and possibly fields for use within the application.
+It is defined via a Podio-like UI.

-## roadmap
+## roadmap for savvy (core)

-### 0.0.1
+### 0.1.0

 - create cards
-- stamp cards with components
+- stamp cards with hardcoded components
+- hard-coded "child" relationship type

+### 0.2.0

+- user-defined components with hard-coded field types
+- user-defined card relationships

+### 0.3.0

+- define custom behaviours

+### 0.4.0

+- user-defined component groups

+### 0.5.0

-- manage children
+- user accounts
+- sync to central CouchDB

+### 0.6.0

+- component package distribution